All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

 \subsubsection{Graphs omitting odd cycles of length at most $l$}

-Perhaps the simplest example of graphs defined by means of forbidden homomorphism is the class of all (undirected) graphs $\str{G}$ such that there is no homomorphism $\str{C}_l\to \str{G}$, where $\str{C}_l$ is a graph cycle on $l$ vertices.
-Of course we assume $l$ odd.
-Equivalently, we will consider this to be the class of all graphs in the class $\Forb(\str{C}_l)$.
+Perhaps the simplest example of graph classes defined by means of forbidden homomorphisms is the class of all finite (undirected) graphs $\str{G}$ such that there is no homomorphism $\str{C}_l\to \str{G}$, where $\str{C}_l$ is a (graph) cycle on $l$ vertices for odd $l$, that is, the class of all finite graphs in $\Forb(\str{C}_l)$.

-By Proposition~\ref{prop:ramseyhomo} we know that the Ramsey lift must have the amalgamation property.
-It is easy to see that the class of all graphs in $\Forb(\str{C}_l)$ is not an amalgamation class for any odd $l\geq 5$ so a convenient lift is needed.
-We illustrate this by means of the smallest non-trivial example $l=5$.
-There is no amalgamation of a path of length two and a path of length three over the endpoints.
-It follows that every non-trivial graph omitting $5$-cycle has (at least) two types of pairs of independent vertices --- vertices connected by a path of length two and vertices connected by a path of length three.
-The Ramsey lift thus needs to distinguish those pairs.
+By Proposition~\ref{prop:ramseyhomo} we know that every Ramsey lift of such class must have the amalgamation property.
+It is easy to see that the class of all finite graphs in $\Forb(\str{C}_l)$ is not an amalgamation class for any odd $l\geq 5$ so a convenient lift is needed.
+We illustrated this by the smallest non-trivial example $l=5$ discussed already in Example~\ref{example:5cycle}.